hknutzen/Netspoc/language.markdown

 ## Logging

+Logging can be controlled by log attributes:
+1. `log_default`: Add logging to each rule of a device.
+2. `log_deny`: Add logging to each deny rule of a device.
-Logging can be changed individually for each combination of managed device and rule.
+3. `log:<tag>`: Change logging individually for each combination of managed device and rule.

 Give one or more log definitions `log:<tag>` at devices, where logging should be enabled.
 With `<tag>` being some valid identifier.